Kerdek/MicroGC/README.md

 gc::help();
 ```

-## The `cycle` Function
+## The `gc::cycle` Function

-Call `cycle` directly at the end of your program to finalize any remaining cleanup.
+Call `gc::cycle` directly at the end of your program to finalize any remaining cleanup.
-Set the root to `nullptr` before the final call to `cycle`.
+Set the root to `nullptr` before the final call to `gc::cycle`.

 ```cpp
 gc::set_root(nullptr);